ghifarit53/Jarkom-Modul-3-I03-2023/README.md

 }
 ```

-To retrieve the response, we employ `curl` as follows:
+Then, using curl to get the response

 ```sh
 curl -X POST -H "Content-Type: application/json" -d @no-15.json http://10.60.4.1/api/auth/login
 ```

-The response is illustrated below:
+The response will be something like the following

 <img width="748" alt="Screenshot 2023-11-19 at 19 16 33" src="https://user-images.githubusercontent.com/59758342/284056487-745503f1-7744-4971-bd09-ce753749f6b9.png">